American sycamore Planetree

 Platanus occidentalis

-Planetree — American sycamore (Platanus occidentalis) is a tree suited to the Colorado Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
-It matures to about 70–100 ft tall and 50–75 ft wide, and needs medium to high water.
+American sycamore Planetree (Platanus occidentalis) is a tree suited to the Colorado Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
+It matures to about 70–100 ft tall and 50–75 ft wide, fast-growing, needs medium to high water, and prefers full sun.
 Anthracnose.

 medium to high water70–100 ft tall and 50–75 ft wide